jD91mZM2/rot26/README.md

 ## Speeeeeeeed

-If being able to actually run on your computer isn't facinating enough, you can also use `rayon` to use multithreading!
+If being able to actually run this heavy algorithm on your computer isn't facinating enough, you can also use `rayon` for multithreading!
 Simply use it with the `rayon` feature.
 But by default, rot26 is and forever will be\* without dependencies.

 \* no promises